10 May 2026

 The Golem

-In 1919, Nils Chrisander started to direct silent films for the Deutsche Bioscop Gmbh.
-His first films were Olaf Bernadotte (1918) with Carl de Vogt, and Chrysanthéme/Chrysanthemum (1918) featuring Carola Toelle.
+In 1919, Nils Chrisander started to direct silent films for the Deutsche Bioscop GmbH.
+His first films were Olaf Bernadotte (1918) with Carl de Vogt, and Chrysanthéme / Chrysanthemum (1918) featuring Carola Toelle.

+He co-directed the German silent film Alraune und der Golem / Alraune and the Golem with actor and director Paul Wegener.
 J Zsalsberg at IMDb: “No prints of the film are known to have survived.
-Nor have any photographs, reviews, or even a decent credit listing.
+Nor have they any photographs, reviews, or even a decent credit listing.
 Poster artwork does exist, but German censorship/release records do not.
-Consequently, it is, indeed, possible that the film was never made at all, with the poster artwork having been created to advertise a "possible" production.
-In any event, the story is alleged to be based on the novel 'Isabella of Egypt' by Ludwig Achim von Arnim, in which the "Alraune" character is male and the golem is female!”
+Consequently, it is, indeed, possible that the film was never made at all, with the poster artwork having been created to advertise a 'possible' production.
+In any event, the story is alleged to be based on the novel 'Isabella of Egypt' by Ludwig Achim von Arnim, in which the 'Alraune' character is male, and the golem is female!”

-In total, he directed three films in Germany, before relocating to the United States where he directed two dramatic films: Fighting Love (1927), starring Jetta Goudal, Victor Varconi and Henry B. Walthall for Cecil B. DeMille Pictures, and that same year The Heart Thief (1927), starring Joseph Schildkraut and Lya De Putti.
+In Hollywood, he directed two dramatic, little-noticed films: Fighting Love (1927), starring Jetta Goudal, Victor Varconi and Henry B. Walthall for Cecil B. DeMille Pictures, and that same year, The Heart Thief (1927), starring Joseph Schildkraut and Lya De Putti.
+Although no further offers followed, Chrisander remained in Los Angeles.
 By 1930, he was living at S. Gramercy Place in Los Angeles, California.
-Nils Chrisander died in 1947 in Los Angeles (according to Wikipedia) or Skivarp, Sweden (according to IMDb).
+He later returned to his native Sweden, where he settled in Skivarp, a village near Skurup in the far south of the country.
+Nils Chrisander died there in 1947.
 He was 63.

 Nils Chrisander